nur-ag/gnn-matlang/README.md

+# IGEL - MP-GNN Benchmark

+This repository contains a replica of [this repository associated with the paper "Breaking the Limits of Message Passing Graph Neural Networks" published in ICML2021](https://github.com/balcilar/gnn-matlang).
+It extends the provided reproducibility scripts so that:

+1. IGEL is introduced in the graphlet counting (`counting.py`), isomorphism detection (`sr25.py`, `graph8c.py`, and `exp_classify.py`), and graph classification (`mutag.py`,
+`ptc.py`, `proteins.py` and `enzymes.py`).
+2. The results of the original paper can be reproduced with different seeds using Slurm.
+3. The results can be evaluated and fed into our IGEL paper.

+For details on IGEL, visit the [main repository here](https://github.com/nur-ag/IGEL).

+# Original README.

-# Breaking the Limits of Message Passing Graph Neural Networks
+## Breaking the Limits of Message Passing Graph Neural Networks

 This repository consists of codes of ["Breaking the Limits of Message Passing Graph Neural Networks"](https://arxiv.org/pdf/2106.04319.pdf) paper published in ICML2021.